qbic-pipelines/rnadeseq/docs/usage.md

 ### `--species`

 Species name.
-For example: Hsapiens, Mmusculus.
+Currently the following species are available for pathway analysis: Hsapiens, Mmusculus.
 To include new species, please open an issue with the species full scientific name.

 ### `--project_summary`